pmcharrison/psynet-mirror/docs/experimenter/timeline.rst

 experiments making use of recruitment systems, like `MTurk`, `Prolific`, and `Lucid Marketplace`.
 Additionally, `Page` types :class:`~psynet.consent.CAPRecruiterStandardConsentPage` and :class:`~psynet.consent.CAPRecruiterAudiovisualConsentPage` make use of the CAP-Recruiter web application as the recruitment instrument, resp.
-In each case (MTurk or CAP-Recruiter) one or both of the corresponding consent pages can be added to the start of an experiment timeline, as appropriate.
+One or more consent pages can be added to the start of an experiment timeline, as appropriate.

 This should be enough to start experimenting with different kinds of page types.
 For a full understanding of the customisation possibilities, see the full :ref:`Page` and :ref:`ModularPage`